Wingjam/AirTransitClient--E2E-Encrypted-Chat/README.md

 # AirTransit--E2E-Encrypted-Chat
-End-to-End Encrypted Chat, university project
+An End-to-End Encrypted Chat for a university project

 ## Projects
 This repository contains 3 main projects.